raymondEhlers/OVERWATCH/doc/source/index.rst

 Web App
 =======

-The web app provides interactive access to the processing cabilities and output from Process Runs.
+The web app provides interactive access to the processing capabilities and output from Process Runs.
 It can work both through WSGI, as well as a standalone server.

 .. toctree::